-Chapter III, B.
+Chapter III, B. ous Life.
+Village and home

-their work and return again, the scene is very animated; but Social and Religi- at noon-day the village seems almost deserted, except for the smoke of the fires on which the evening meals are simmering.
+Chapter III, B. their work and return again, the scene is very animated; but Social and Religi, at noon-day the village seems almost deserted, except for the smoke our Life. of the fires on which the evening meals are simmering.